Penn State Federal Credit Union Spreads Good Cheer to Children in the Hospital

 "The Penn State Federal family is pleased to be a part of the Backpack program again this school year.
 A child fed for the weekend is a success story.
 Thank you to the YMCA for being there for the kids!" said Cheryl Barr, CEO of Penn State Federal Credit Union.

 Mel Curtis, Director of the Y’s Anti-Hunger Programs says, "The Penn State Federal Credit Union’s continued financial support is extremely important to the success and sustainability of the Backpack Program and has made a major impact in many children’s lives.
 Their passion to help out is greatly appreciated and very sincere because they recognize that no child should ever go hungry!"

-No child is turned away from the Weekend Backpack Food program.
+No child is turned away from the opportunity to participate in the Backpack Program.
 Parents may receive more information about enrolling their child/children by contacting their child’s school.
 The program serves Bald Eagle, Bellefonte, Moshannon Valley, Philipsburg-Osceola, Penns Valley, State College and West Branch Area School Districts.
-You may also go to www.ymcaocc.org (external website) for more information.
+You may also visit www.ymcaocc.org for more information.